ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 I designed this locker-access scenario intentionally so I could test whether I could collect several pieces of user information and validate them correctly using Bash.
 The idea was to simulate a simple authentication system that checks a username, company name, and PIN, giving me a realistic way to practice tying these scripting components together in one workflow.

 While working through this, I reflected often on my scripting background from college, where I studied Python extensively, learning both recursive and iterative functions.
-Many concepts I learned there—especially iterative loops and input validation—mapped directly onto this Bash workflow, even though the syntax and structure differed.
+Many concepts I learned there, especially iterative loops and input validation, mapped directly onto this Bash workflow, even though the syntax and structure differed.

 ### Environment